rmcwilliams2004/mymeleon-coach-Bot/README.md

 - __DB_NAME__ if you want to use the Sqlite ORM specify your db username here.
 - __DB_USER__ if you want to use the Sqlite ORM specify your db username here.
 - __DB_PSW__ if you want to use the Sqlite ORM specify your db password here.
-- __MESSENGER_TOKEN__ your bot's private token for the messenger platform.
+- __MESSENGER_TOKEN__  The bot's private token for the messenger platform.
-- __MESSENGER_VERIFY_TOKEN__ your bot's verify token for the messenger platform webhook configuration.
+- __MESSENGER_VERIFY_TOKEN__ The bot's verify token for the messenger platform webhook configuration.
-- __ALGORITHM__ the algorithm that will power your bot brain, options are "standard" for full-matching or "probabilistic" for TF/IDF.
+- __ALGORITHM__ the algorithm that will power the bot brain, options are "standard" for full-matching or "probabilistic" for TF/IDF.
-- __PROBA_THRESHOLD__ if you want to use the probabilistic algorithm set the threshold here.
+- __PROBA_THRESHOLD__ if we want to use the probabilistic algorithm set the threshold here.
+N/A
-- __UNDER_MAINTENANCE__ put your bot under maintance, your bot will answer with UNDER_MAINTENANCE_MSG at each user except the DEV.
+- __UNDER_MAINTENANCE__ put the bot under maintance, your bot will answer with UNDER_MAINTENANCE_MSG at each user except the DEV.
 - __UNDER_MAINTENANCE_MSG__ the message shown when the bot is under maintenance.
 - __DEV_ID__ if your bot is under maintenance it can interact only with this user.
 - __PORT__ the port where the bot app will run.